nicholasgillespie/body-mass/docs/project/progress_log.md

 - Deal with the hero background and continue with the integration of the graphic design.

+## 2024-05-30 Morning

+### Hero Background and Key Sections Completed

+- The background has been successfully completed.
+- The "bmi-explained" section has been completed.
+- The "aims" section has been completed.

+#### TODO

+- Move on to the "limitations" section.

 ---

 ## [Date] - [Session]